shashishekhar11/java/README.md

 }
 ````

-Add an exception handler that will generate these entry instances.
+Add an exception handler that will generate these entries instances.
 (In the below
 example we're assuming that you've also built a factory that instantiates Squash
 entries, and a `transmit` method that transmits the JSON to Squash.)